miki-hermann/gyt/README.md

 ## Brief description

-This is a set of C++ programs generalizing Young tableaux to higher dimensions.
+This is a set of C++ programs generalizing Young tableaux to higher dimensions, designed for fast computation of of solutions for variadic polynomial equations `p(x_1, ..., x_n) = B` over non-negative integers.
 Read the paper `gyt.pdf` for more information.

 This distribution consists of the following C++ sources: